-Understanding the Holy Spirit
+Understanding the Work of the Holy Spirit

-Our Mom was the lunch lady at our private school.
-One particular lesson in religion class must have really impressed me because I remember being so excited to share what I had learned.
-I made a beeline behind the counter while she was busily serving lunch to tell her that I had finally figured out what the “Holy Ghost” was.
-I don’t remember what I thought, but I just remember wanting to share my elementary grade revelation with her.
+I made a beeline behind the counter while she was busily serving lunch to tell her I had finally figured out what the “Holy Ghost” was.
+I don’t remember my thoughts, but I just remember wanting to share my elementary grade revelation with her.

 Bible Verses about the Holy Spirit